kenellorando/cadence/README.md

 changes to submodules when running commands like `status`.
 Additionally, `git diff` will provide some information about changes in submodules if passed `--submodule`.

+The changelog generated is ignored, and should not be committed into the repository - Since it's basically just a styled version of the git log, the correct changelog for any commit can be generated simply by checking out that commit and running the generator.
+Thus, it should not be version controlled.

+Because the changelog file isn't version controlled, you will not have a changelog file when you clone Cadence.
+If you need one, simply navigate to the `changelog` directory and run `generator.sh`: It does assume the current working directory is where it is stored.
+Wait for it to finish: It will have generated a file public_html/changelog.html, which is the changelog file for the current commit.

+If you deploy a mirror of Cadence, this changelog should be kept up-to-date, and so the generator should be run every time new commits are added.